ma-alvarado/PagerankRepo/README.md

 For example, find out what articles are important to the `iran` topic but do not contain the word `iran`.
 Your goal should be to discover what topics that www.lawfareblog.com considers to be related to the national security topic you choose.

-## Submission

-1. Create a new repo on github (not a fork of this repo).

-1. Push your changes to the `pagerank.py` file into your repo.

-1. Create a `README.md` file that contains the output of your program for each of the parts above.
-   You may format the file however you like, and I recommend you choose something that recruiters will be impressed by.

-1. Get at least 5 stars on your repo.
-   (You made trade stars with other students in the class.)

-   Recruiters use github profiles to determine who to hire, and pagerank is used to rank user profiles.
-   Links in this graph correspond to who has starred/followed who's repo.
-   By getting more stars on your repo, you'll be increasing your github pagerank, which increases the likelihood that recruiters will hire you.

-   In some sense, we are doing a "dual problem" to data mining by getting these stars.
-   Recruiters are using data mining to find out who the best people to recruit are, and we are hacking their data mining algorithms by making those algorithms select you instead of someone else.

-   If you're interested in exploring this idea further, here's a python tutorial for extracting GitHub's social graph: https://www.oreilly.com/library/view/mining-the-social/9781449368180/ch07.html ; if you're interested in learning more about how recruiters use github profiles, read this Hacker News post: https://news.ycombinator.com/item?id=19413348

-1. Submit the url of your repo to sakai.

-1. In the sakai submission, state which tasks you were able to complete.
-   Each task is worth 2 points, and the homework is worth 14 points overall.